Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Conclusion

 \subsection{Experimental Setup}

 Our pulsed light source was a Yb-based laser (Light Conversion PHAROS-SP-HP), generating pulses of 180 fs with 1-100 kHz repetition rate.
-The laser beam was focused on the input facet of the fibre, and incident with a controllable tilt angles $\vartheta$ and $\varphi$ with respect to the fibre axis $z$, and with a beam diameter of about 10 ${\mu}$m at $1/e^2$ of peak intensity.
+The laser beam was focused on the input facet of the fibre, and incident with controllable tilt angles $\vartheta$ and $\varphi$ with respect to the fibre axis $z$, and with a beam diameter of about 10 ${\mu}$m at $1/e^2$ of peak intensity.
 Both the parabolic GRIN fibre and the step-index fibre had a core radius $r_\text{c}$=25 $\mu$m, cladding radius 62.5 $\mu$m, and a cladding index $n_\text{clad}$=1.45 at $\lambda$ = 1030 nm.
 The relative core-cladding index difference was $\Delta$=0.0103 or 0.0120 for the GRIN and the step-index fibre, respectively.
 The index grading is realized by Germanium doping.
+The top view images in Fig.~\ref{setup}c-e were taken with a Dinolight2.0 digital microscope for 14~mW average input power from the femtosecond laser at 1030 nm, at the repetition rate of 2~kHz.
 Spectra were collected by a miniature fibre optics spectrometer (Ocean Optics USB2000+), with 200-1100 nm spectral range and an optical spectrum analyzer (OSA) (Yokogawa AQ6370D), while far and near-field images were taken by a Reflex digital camera (Nikon D850) and a Gentec Beamage-4M-IR CCD camera, respectively.
 Input and output average powers were measured by a thermopile power meter (GENTEC XLP12-3S-VP-INT-D0).
 Our CW light source was a 4 mW HeNe-based laser (Thorlabs HNLS008L-EC).